josStorer/RWKV-Runner/README.md

 ## Features

 - RWKV model management and one-click startup
-- Fully compatible with the OpenAI API, making every ChatGPT client an RWKV client
+- Fully compatible with the OpenAI API, making every ChatGPT client an RWKV client.
+After starting the model, open http://127.0.0.1:8000/docs to view more details.
 - Automatic dependency installation, requiring only a lightweight executable program
 - User-friendly chat interaction interface included
 - Easy-to-understand and operate parameter configuration